a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 This clone guide is for anybody who is cloning instances that contain in-flight configuration that has not yet been approved for release.
 It's intended as a starting point: your instance might contain plugins that require special treatment, for example.

 If you have any suggestions or corrections, please don't hesitate to [get in touch](/contact).

+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>
+> it should be possible to reduce the nesting depth of the headings by recategorising the to-dos into stuff to be done before anything, and then stuff in preparation for an actual clone. just need to find the appropriate wording for it.
+>

 ## Pre-clone activities